nestybox/sysbox/docs/user-guide/systemd.md

 ## Systemd-in-Docker

-Sysbox has preliminary support for running Systemd inside a system container, meaning that Systemd works but there are still some minor issues that need resolution.
+Starting with release v0.1.2, Sysbox has preliminary support for running Systemd inside a system container, meaning that Systemd works but there are still some minor issues that need resolution.

 With Sysbox, you can run Systemd-in-Docker easily and securely, without the need to create complex Docker run commands or specialized image entrypoints, and